Rich Goodson

 For a signal he grips his phone against the sky.

-On it are photos of his parents
+On it are photos of his parents that barbecue

 an address in Nottingham.